 Perhaps you came to Northern Virginia to pursue a high-paying job but then found yourself out of work after being laid off.
 Maybe you made an investment that turned out to be less sound than you thought it would be.
 Regardless of why you’re facing financial challenges, our experienced, dedicated lawyers provide judgment-free legal aid that focuses on helping you regain solvency and your peace of mind.

 Bankruptcy is designed to offer a fresh start, but it’s not a free pass.
 You’ll need to follow specific legal procedures, like receiving approved credit counseling, qualifying under a means test and confirming that your secured and unsecured debts don’t exceed certain limits.
 If your filing succeeds, it will have an impact on your credit rating for years to come, but it is not a death toll and it should carry no shame.
 The concept of bankruptcy comes from the Old Testament Year of Jubilee in which debts were forgiven.
 God gave the people grace, a fresh start.
 In the same way bankruptcy today is the government giving you grace and a fresh start.
 However, it only works if you follow the technical and often unforgiving legal procedures set forth in the Bankruptcy Code, which is why you need an experienced bankruptcy attorney to make sure you successfully forge the bankruptcy road toward your goal-a real fresh start.

-Don’t wait to talk to an experienced bankruptcy attorney at the Law Office of Deborah N. Arthur.
+Don’t wait to talk to an experienced bankruptcy attorney at the Law Office of Rebecca L. Evans.
 The sooner you educate yourself, the sooner you’ll be able to explore the best options for you and your loved ones.
-Send us a message online, or call our office in Annandale at 703-278-2028 today.
+Send us a message online, or call our office in Springfield at 703-278-2028 today.